Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 (empty-slice)=
-This holds true even if the slice selects only a single element, or even if it selects no elements at all (a slice that selects no elements is called an *empty slice*, and produces an [size-0 array](size-0-arrays) or sequence).
+This holds true even if the slice selects only a single element, or even if it selects no elements at all (a slice that selects no elements is called an *empty slice*, and produces an size-0 array.
 This is also true for lists, tuples, and strings, in the sense that a slice on a list, tuple, or string will always produce a list, tuple, or string.
 This behavior is different from [integer indices](integer-indices), which always remove the dimension that they index.

 For example